-The VCWN and Youth Committee have used the public procurement process to identify and select the current WIOA Youth Program Provider, most recently in 2020.
+The VCWN and Youth Committee have used the public procurement process to identify and select the current WIOA Youth Program Provider, most recently in 2020 and will be doing so again in 2025.
 The Fairfax County Department of Family Services is currently delivering all fourteen (14) WIOA Youth Program elements The VCWN and the Youth Committee are actively engaged in leveraging existing Federal, State, local and other resources to maximize resource effectiveness, particularly in youth services and programs.
 As new funding resources are identified, the VCWN, Youth Committee and SkillSource Group, Inc. will use competitive procurement requirements to identify and acquire additional youth service providers.